 Visit Plymouth Hoe

-Visiting Plymouth Hoe is one of the best things to do in Cornwall.
+OK, so this one is actually in Devon, not Cornwall, but it is only a short drive!
 With only a short walk from the town centre, there is so much to explore!
 It stretches 1.7 miles, and along the way you can find Tin side Lido, which is a beautiful outdoor swimming pool which overlooks the ocean which has been open since 1935!

 Continuing down the hoe is Plymouths iconic Smeaton’s tower lighthouse, built in the 18th century.
 Shortly after, you will find The Royal Citadel (a 17th century fortress),which in modern day can be explored as a heritage site.